 Now, I fully admit that the “soft sciences” (ie. psychology, sociology) aren’t able to conduct the type of studies that the “hard sciences” (ie. physics, engineering) can.
 I fully understand the limitations that researchers are commonly faced with.
 What’s expected, however, is for researchers to be fully honest about their methods and to stop overstating the effectiveness of certain treatments.

 I also believe it’s an unethical act to take a competing treatment model, reconstruct it and add obstacles in its delivery, and then claim your preferred form of treatment is superior to the competitor.

 In the next article, I’ll examine the process, known as peer review, which studies go through to be considered for publication in journals.
 More than likely, you’ll again be amazed at the politics and outright bias that’s often a part of our so-called scientific process.

-For more from Jack Surguy, check out CONFRONTING REALITY: Do the “scientific community,” the media and politicians misrepresent facts for financial gain?»
+For more from Jack Surguy, check out CONFRONTING REALITY: Do the media, scientists and politicians misrepresent facts for financial gain?»